linode/apl-core/chart/chart-index/Readme.md

 The chart-index Helm chart allows to manage the most of the APL helm chart dependencies (a.k.a. core apps).
-The chart-index is so called library Helm chart and cannot be installed itself.
-It only defines dependencies the `chart/chart-index/Chart.yaml` file.
-Each dependecy follows the following format:
+The chart-index is so-called library Helm chart and cannot be installed by itself.
+It only defines dependencies in the `chart/chart-index/Chart.yaml` file.
+Each dependency follows the following format:
 ```
   - name: <chart name>
     version: <chart version>